hstoklosa/braindump/maths/no-bs-maths-physics/02-physics.md

-# 2. Introduction to physics
+# 2. Introduction to Physics
 ## 2.3 Introduction to calculus
 Calculus is the study of functions and their properties with 2 operations:
 - **derivatives** to describe how quantities _change over time_